Buffalo supermarket shooting suspect Payton Gendron faces federal hate crime charges, possible death penalty

 “Gendron’s motive for the mass shooting was to prevent Black people from replacing white people and eliminating the white race, and to inspire others to commit similar attacks,” the criminal complaint reads.

-On May 14, the teenager allegedly drove more than three hours from his hometown of Conklin, N.Y., to the Tops Friendly Market in Buffalo and opened fire with an AR-15-style rifle, according to officials.
+On May 14, the teenager allegedly drove more than three hours from his hometown of Conklin, New York, to the Tops Friendly Market in Buffalo and opened fire with an AR-15-style rifle, according to officials.

 Of the 13 victims, 11 were Black, including all 10 fatalities.